webbrandon/mc/README.md

 ## USAGE

-If no `config-file` is assigned `mc` will look in its current base path for a `Makeconfig` from which it is ran; with or without the _yaml_ mime type.
+If no `file` is assigned `mc` will look in its current base path for a `Makeconfig` from which it is ran; with or without the _yaml_ mime type.
 When you use option parameters they will override the existence of a `Makeconfig`.

 ---